Note: My Web pages are best viewed with style-sheets enabled.

 Images are the graphics seen on a Web page.
 They can serve merely as decoration or to illustrate a point.
 Images can also be the primary purpose of a Web page, such as a display of photographs.
 Images are generally either GIF (Graphical Interchange Format) or JPEG (Joint Photographic Experts Group) files.
 The former is a patented format of Compuserve freely used in the computer industry with Compuserve's permission; the latter is an international standard.
 BMP (Bit Map) and PNG (Portable Network Graphics) image files are also seen; both of these are international standards.

-Besides HTML, style-sheets, and images, Web pages might contain other features such as audio, streaming video, and Flash.
+Besides HTML, style-sheets, and images, Web pages might contain other features such as audio or streaming video.

 For more Internet-related terms, see my Internet Glossary.

 *** Begin Right Sidebar ***

 Whether the Americans with Disabilities Act (ADA) applies to commercial Web sites and the sites of state and local governments is not clear.
 However, that will soon be made very clear.

 On 2 October 2007, Federal District Judge Marilyn Hall Patel certified a class-action lawsuit that alleges the Target Corp violates the ADA (and California laws) because audio screen-reading software cannot work on parts of Target's Web site, making the site unusable by the blind.
 Since Target's Web site is a means of on-line shopping, this is indeed a commercial site.

 Target indicates it will appeal Judge Patel's ruling.
 Whatever happens, the result will be a definitive determination whether the ADA applies to the Web.

 Note that federal law explicitly requires the Web sites of federal agencies to be handicapped-accessible.
 However, many federal sites are in violation of that law.

 4 October 2007